Dick Ellis: Espionage allegations

 CIA historian Thomas F. Troy stated that CIA counterintelligence chief James Jesus Angleton had warned him in 1963 that Ellis was under investigation as a suspected Soviet agent.
 The allegations made against Ellis featured in Chapman Pincher's books Their Trade is Treachery (1981) and Too Secret Too Long (1984) and Peter Wright's Spycatcher (1987).
 As a counterpoint, arguments have been put forward in Ellis's defence by a number of historians including Donald Cameron Watt, John Bryden, Stephen Dorril and Anthony Cave Brown, and intelligence agents Anthony Cavendish, Benjamin DeForest Bayly and Bill Ross-Smith.

-Dorril wrote in his book MI6: Fifty Years of Special Operations (2000): ‘There is a suspicion that [Ellis] was later made a scapegoat in order to hide a more disturbing fact, namely that he had been trading information with the Germans on the orders of [MI6 chief] Stewart Menzies... until the end of 1938, MI6 believed that Hitler’s ambitions lay in the East, and that he was “devoting special attention to the eastward drive, to securing control of the exploitable riches of the south, and possibly more, of Russia”.
-Such intelligence was met with indifference by Prime Minister Neville Chamberlain, who told the Cabinet that a Russo-German conflict over Ukraine was no concern of Britain.
+In his history of MI6, Stephen Dorril concludes that though did sell information to Nazi Germany, "there is not a shred of real evidence" that he also spied for the Soviet Union.